TawanAlves/skyblog/README.md

 # skyblog

-## Created using React,TS and Node
+## Created using React,TypeScript and NodeJs

 ## Setup